revbayes/revbayes.github.io/tutorials/brownian/index.md

 phylogeny.
-In a first step, we will ignore phylogenetic uncertainty: thus, we will assume that the Brownian process describing body mass evolution runs along a fixed time-calibrated phylogeny (with fixed divergence times), such as specified in the file ‘primates.tree‘.
+In a first step, we will ignore phylogenetic uncertainty: thus, we will assume that the Brownian process describing body mass evolution runs along a fixed time-calibrated phylogeny (with fixed divergence times), such as specified in the file `primates.tree`.

 \
-You may want to take the time to visualize the tree given in ‘primates.tree‘ as well as the matrix of quantitative traits specified by the ‘primates_lhtlog.nex‘ file, before going into the modeling work described below.
+You may want to take the time to visualize the tree given in `primates.tree` as well as the matrix of quantitative traits specified by the `primates_lhtlog.nex` file, before going into the modeling work described below.

 The model and the priors